Councillors' roles in an emergency

 - Focus on lifting morale both amongst staff and amongst the affected community.

-- Keeping a record of significant actions and events for use in subsequent debriefings and any official inquiries related to the emergency.
+- Keeping a record of significant actions and events for use in later debriefings and any official inquiries related to the emergency.

 - Maintaining close links with local communities and feed back views to the Chief Executive or duty Emergency Planning Co-ordinator.